 - Vascular disease and venous insufficiency.

 Older people are more likely to experience leg cramps.
-Muscle loss, which begins about the mid-40s and increases in people who are less active, have a higher likelihood of having night leg cramps.
+In addition, because of muscle loss, which begins about the mid-40s and increases in people who are less active, the chances are more likely of having night leg cramps.

 What are the Symptoms of Nighttime Leg Cramps?